 Central Muqarnas Dome

 I named the expanded sections of the central dome tiers.
-Initially, I discovered only two expansion methods, ‘Ray’ and ‘Crescent’.
+Initially, I discovered only two expansion motifs, ‘Ray’ and ‘Crescent’.
 These are pictured at the top of the page.
 The image displays each technique.
-Importantly, the bottom edge of each tier for each expansion method is identical.
+Importantly, the bottom edge of each tier for each expansion motif is identical.
 This means that, if desired, more than one method can be used on the same dome.

 Mogharnas dome variation provides an entry into the wealth of design opportunities of muqarnas.

-I developed the ‘Ray’ method first.
+I developed the ‘Ray’ motif first.
 Here is an animation of it.
 It has four tiers.
 From a design perspective, it is unlikely that a dome would use more than three or four tiers.
 It would probably look too repetitious.
-However, more tiers would be an opportunity to use more expansion methods.
+However, more tiers would be an opportunity to use more expansion motifs.

-A Few of the Possible Expansion Method Variations
+A Few of the Possible Expansion Motif Variations

-To demonstrate the validity of my approach above I offer a 3D rendering of the ‘Flame’ method below.
+To demonstrate the validity of my approach above I offer a 3D rendering of the Flame motif below.
 It is diagrammed in the top right of the image above.
 Note: the lines are a partial plan view of the central muqarnas dome.